A VERY BLACKWELL CHRISTMAS

 “I totally am—Tank will understand,” Lisa said.

-“Then how about if we dine at Le Bernadin and figure this out before both of you develop frown lines in front of me,” I said.
+“Then how about if we dine at Le Bernadin and figure this out before both of you have the gall to develop frown lines in front of me?”

 “Le Bernadin?”
 Jennifer said.
 “We’ll never get in.”

 “I’m Blackwell,” I said.
 “And you are Jennifer Wenn, the wife of a billionaire.
-Of course we’ll get in, so plan on meeting me here at seven sharp—I’ll ask Cutter to drive us.
-We’ll be dining early, I know, but tomorrow is a busy day, so it is what it is.”
+Of course we’ll get in, so plan on meeting me here at seven sharp.
+I’ll ask Cutter to drive us.
+I understand we’ll be dining unfashionably early and even though I detest the thought of that, tomorrow is a busy day, so it is what it is.”

 “I’m in crisis!” she bellowed.

 “To be decided,” I said.
-And then I looked coolly at her.
-“But I will agree that your outfit is…”
+And then I stopped short and looked coolly at her.
+“But I will say your outfit is…”

 * * *